toml-lang/toml-test/README.md

 * All tests classified as `valid` **are** valid.
 * All expected outputs in `valid/test-name.json` are exactly correct.
 * The Go standard library package `encoding/json` decodes JSON correctly.
+* When testing encoders, the TOML decoder at [BurntSushi/toml](https://github.com/BurntSushi/toml) is assumed to be correct.
+(Note that this assumption is not made when testing decoders!)

-Of particular note is that **no TOML parser** is taken as ground truth.
+Of particular note is that **no TOML decoder** is taken as ground truth when testing decoders.
 This means that most changes to the spec will only require an update of the tests in `toml-test`.
 (Bigger changes may require an adjustment of how two things are considered equal.
 Particularly if a new type of data is added.)
+Obviously, this advantage does not apply to testing TOML encoders since there must exist a TOML decoder that conforms to the specification in order to read the output of a TOML encoder.

 ## Adding tests